Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-In the following we shall describe what steps are needed on the path to the $\leq 0.01\%$ precision required for the low-angle Bhabha (LABH) luminometry at the FCC-ee experiments.
-The last column in Table~\ref{tab:lep2fcc} summarizes this goal component-by-component in the precision forecast for the FCC-ee luminometry.
-We will also specify all improvements in the next version \bhlumi\ which could bring us to the FCC-ee precision level.
+Let us now address the following important question: {\em what steps are needed on the path to the ${\leq}0.01\%$ precision required for the low-angle Bhabha (LABH) luminometry at the FCC-ee experiments?} The last column in Table~\ref{tab:lep2fcc} summarizes this goal component-by-component in the precision forecast for the FCC-ee luminometry.
+All necessary improvements in the next version or \bhlumi, which could bring us to the FCC-ee precision level, will also be specified.